MarkFGit/Music-Player/DB_migration_scripts/README.md

 5. Choose the database you want to import to by running: use \<db_name>
 6. Then import the file by running: source \<db_backup_name.sql>
 7. Finally, you can quit the MySQL terminal by typing: quit

+### To Do:
+- Make instructions for restoring a MySQL backup on Linux.